On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: A Short Example

-Note that the first matrix gives a reflection in the unit halfsphere in $\Hy^5$, while the other matrices give reflections in planes containing $0$ and perpendicular to $\partial \Hy^5$.
+Note that the first matrix gives a reflection in the unit hemisphere in $\Hy^5$, while the other matrices give reflections in planes containing $0$ and perpendicular to $\partial \Hy^5$.
 It is now easy to see that